-Each of the Grey Paper’s 14 expert contributors has written about their own and their family’s experiences of housing and care and made one concrete policy suggestion to help strengthen housing-with-care for older people.
+Each of the Grey Paper’s 14 expert contributors has written about their own and their family’s experiences of housing and care and made one concrete policy suggestion to help strengthen the Integrated Retirement Community sector for older people.

 Authors include Baroness Sally Greengross OBE, Damian Green MP, Bob Blackman MP, Dr. Lisa Cameron MP, Lord Foulkes, Lord Shipley, Jane Ashcroft CBE, Nick Sanderson, Phil Bayliss, Cllr David Fothergill, Chandra McGowan, Professor Les Mayhew, Jeremy Porteus and Philippa Fieldhouse.

 Coming of age?
 Better housing options for older people – December 2020

 This report summarises two polls which Later Life Ambitions (LLA) and ARCO ran among their memberships in Autumn 2020 – showing strong agreement that more needs to be done to expand the range of housing and care options for older people, that there is too much uncertainty and not enough transparency around the range of options which currently exist, and that there are clear steps which the Government can and should take to help expand supply and boost consumer confidence.

 LLA and ARCO make eight core policy recommendations to bring about better housing options for older people, with a particular focus on Integrated Retirement Communities.